harrietdarley/harriet-project/README.md

     - I want to know whether they are currently available for recruiting or collaborating.

-### Wireframes
+### Designs
-I created my wireframes using Abode XD, I displayed two different aspects; one from a laptop and one from a phone, to ensure my webpage would be responsive from a variety of technology.
+I created my designs using Abode XD, I displayed two different aspects; one from a laptop and one from a phone, to ensure my webpage would be responsive from a variety of technology.

 [**Abode XD**](https://xd.adobe.com/view/bb4d84c6-7588-400a-9241-3869ecc76a26-ee1e/)